bertauchekurtis/PhosphoPep/README.md

 [Use the Online App Here at shinyapps.io](http://kbertauche.shinyapps.io/phosphopep)

 Offline:
--Clone/download this repository
+- Clone/download this repository
--Run the following command in your terminal (replace the "~" with the path to the application's directory:
+- Run the following command in your terminal: R -e "shiny::runApp('~/PhosphoPep/app.R')"
-R -e "shiny::runApp('~/PhosphoPep/app.R')"
+- Note that the "\~" should be replaced with the path to the PhosphoPep directory

 If succesful, the last line of the terminal will indicate "listening" with a message such as "Listening on http://xxx.x.x.x:xxxx"
 Copy the address (http://xxx.x.x.x:xxxx) and paste into a browser to view and use the app.